 3. Adapt and be creative

-Small enterprises must be resourceful in order to survive a crisis.
-This is not the time to revert to your previous marketing methods in the midst of the coronavirus.
+Small enterprises must be resourceful to survive a crisis.
+This is not the time to revert to your previous marketing methods amid the coronavirus.
 It's time to take chances and be creative with your marketing strategies.

 For example, many businesses and restaurants have switched to curbside pickup and contactless deliveries.
-They also provide culinary tutorials and recipes to assist customers get the most out of their indoor time.
+They also provide culinary tutorials and recipes to assist customers in getting the most out of their indoor time.

 For startups, promote unique offers such as DIY kits and care packages to entice visitors to visit your store.
 Customers can also take advantage of virtual possibilities such as online classes, meetings, and displays.

 Have fun with whatever creative path you decide to choose.
 Consider holding a brainstorming session to consider how you can attract clients and persuade them to spend their hard-earned money during these difficult times.